 Static Controls in a Dynamic Stack

 Cloud environments evolve rapidly.
-If your controls don’t keep up, security gaps will emerge.
+If your controls don’t keep up, security gaps will appear.

 Fix it: Treat compliance as an ongoing process.
 Schedule quarterly reviews and monitor controls in real time.